 At first I thought that the original placement of the holes was also perhaps a drawing error, because all the CJ-3Bs I've seen have screws above and below the parking lights.
 Then I realized that the parking light sockets were changed.
 According to the 1962 Parts List, page 70 (140K JPEG) the change occurred at serial number 57348-44200, which was in the middle of the 1958 model year.

-Later grilles like mine from 1959 and Brett Chitwood's seen here from 1964 (when Kaiser Jeep had finally used up all the grilles with the Willys name) were set up for lamp sockets whose mounting screws were directly under the exterior mounting screws for the chrome bezels.
+Later grilles like mine from 1959 and this oen from 1964 (when Kaiser had finally used up all the grilles with the Willys name) were set up for lamp sockets whose mounting screws were directly under the exterior mounting screws for the chrome bezels.
 See the rear of the grille (50K JPEG) on my '59, showing the vertical arrangement of the mounting screws.
 See photos of the early and late glass lenses and bezels in DJ-3A Front Grille on CJ3B.info.

 The earlier lights had the bezel screws in the vertical arrangement, but the sockets were attached to the grille at the sides.
 A photo of the rear of the grille (70K JPEG) on Lawrence Wade's '55 shows the hidden horizontal mounting screws, while a front view (55K JPEG) shows the vertical bezel screws.